 Student loans may be a source of funding for your college education.
 There are a variety of student loan options for you to consider.
 The biggest difference between loans and other forms of funding is that you are required to pay loans back, which many times includes interest.

 Federal Direct Loan

-The Federal Direct Loan is a low interest loan made to eligible undergraduate and graduate students enrolled at least half-time.
+The Federal Direct Loan is a low interest loan made to eligible undergraduate and graduate students enrolled in atleast six credits or more.
 With Direct Loans you:

 - Borrow directly from the federal government and have a single contact-the Direct Loan Servicing Center—for everything related to the repayment of your loans.

 - Have online access to your Direct Loan account information 24 hours a day, 7 days a week at Direct Loans on the Web at: www.studentloans.gov.

 - Can choose from several repayment plans that are designed to meet the needs of almost any borrower, and you can switch repayment plans if your needs change.